Nitrogenase: Similarity to other proteins

-The three subunits of nitrogenase exhibit significant sequence similarity to three subunits of the light-independent version of protochlorophyllide reductase that performs the conversion of protochlorophyllide to chlorophyll.
+The three subunits of nitrogenase exhibit significant sequence similarity to three subunits of the light-independent version of protochlorophyllide reductase (DPOR, (ChlNB)2 + ChlL2) that performs the conversion of protochlorophyllide to chlorophyll.
 This protein is present in gymnosperms, algae, and photosynthetic bacteria but has been lost by angiosperms during evolution.
+The structual similarity puts it in the same superfamily as nitrogenase.
+The enzyme for bacteriochlorophyll is similar and is called chlorophyllide oxidoreductase (COR, (BchNB)2 + BchL2 or (BchYZ)2 + BchX2).

 Separately, two of the nitrogenase subunits (NifD and NifH) have homologues in methanogens that do not fix nitrogen e.g. Methanocaldococcus jannaschii.
-Little is understood about the function of these "class IV" nif genes, though they occur in many methanogens.
+Little is understood about the function of these "class IV" nif genes as of 2004, though they occur in many methanogens.
 In M. jannaschii they are known to interact with each other and are constitutively expressed.
+The "group IV" Nif are closer to Nif-I/II/III (the real nitrogenases) than DPOR and COR are.
+They do not have the DK vs EN duplication.
+The group has previously been considered paraphyletic, but a more recent analysis finds it monophyletic.
+There are two known kinds of functions: the CfbC type makes coenzyme F430 and the Mar type can make methionine, ethylene, and methane.